lstalmir/VulkanProfiler/README.md

 # Vulkan profiler
-This tool is a basic real-time GPU profiling layer for applications using [Vulkan API](https://www.khronos.org/vulkan/).
+This tool is a real-time GPU profiling layer for applications using [Vulkan API](https://www.khronos.org/vulkan/).
 It provides data for performance analysis on all levels, down to single draw calls.

 If you have any questions, suggestions or problems, please [create an issue](https://github.com/lstalmir/VulkanProfiler/issues/new).

 ## Documentation
 Full documentation of the layer is available at [lstalmir.github.io/VulkanProfiler](https://lstalmir.github.io/VulkanProfiler).

-## Compiling
+## Compiling & Installation
+> [!TIP]
+> Please refer to the [documentation](https://lstalmir.github.io/VulkanProfiler/docs/master/getting_started/index.html) for more detailed instructions.

 The layer is available for Windows and Linux.
 On both platforms CMake is used as the main build management tool.

 ### Windows
 The solution compiles on Visual Studio 2017 or later.
 Using C++ CMake tools for Windows component is recommended, but generating VS project files using `cmake -G` works fine as well.

+The project also requires Python3 with packages listed in VkLayer_profiler_layer/scripts/requirements.txt.

 `VkLayer_profiler_layer.dll` and `VkLayer_profiler_layer.json` files are the products of the compilation.
 Both must be placed in the same directory.
 To use the layer register it in the Windows registry:
 ```